Key Takeaways

 Who is it not for?

-It is not the most forgiving option for dry skin, flaky skin, or textured under-eyes.
-If you already know powders can make your skin look older, tighter, or more lined, this is not the one I would tell you to blind buy.
-It also is not ideal if you want a very radiant, barely-there finish, because the whole point of this line is more about locking things down than keeping everything juicy and soft.
+Not the most forgiving option for dry skin, flaky skin, or lined under-eyes.
+If you already know powders can make your skin look tighter, older, or more textured, this is not the one to blind buy.
+It is also not ideal if you want a radiant or skin-like finish — the whole point of this line is locking things down, not keeping everything soft and glowy.
+If you are looking for a setting powder that enhances a natural glow rather than controlling shine, this matte formula is going to work against you.

 Pros

-• Very good for oily skin and makeup that tends to break down fast.
+• Very effective for oily skin and makeup that breaks down fast.

-• Strong mattifying effect that helps reduce midday shine.
+• Strong mattifying effect that meaningfully reduces midday shine.

-• Good for humidity and long wear, especially in the pressed waterproof version.
+• Good for humidity and extended wear, especially the pressed waterproof version.

-• Can blur pores nicely when used lightly and in the right areas.
+• Can blur pores nicely when used lightly in the right areas.

-• Useful for touch-ups if your T-zone gets shiny quickly.
+• Useful for touch-ups when the T-zone goes shiny mid-day.

 Cons

-• Name confusion makes it easy to buy or read about the wrong version.
+• Name confusion makes it easy to buy or research the wrong version.

-• Can look dry or chalky if you overdo it.
+• Can look chalky or dry if applied too heavily.

-• The loose powder is discontinued, so availability is less reliable.
+• The loose powder is discontinued — availability is unreliable.

-• "Translucent" does not always mean invisible on every skin tone.
+• "Translucent" does not mean invisible on every skin tone.

-My short version is that powder is better when your main issue is shine and slippage, while spray is better when you want longer wear without adding another dry layer.
-If you want the full breakdown, read my Urban Decay All Nighter Setting Spray review.
+My short version: powder is better when your main issue is shine and slippage.
+Spray is better when you want longer wear without adding another dry layer.
+For the full breakdown, read my Urban Decay All Nighter Setting Spray review.

 Is Urban Decay All Nighter Setting Powder the same as the Waterproof Setting Powder, or are there two versions?

 There are two versions people mean when they search this.
 The current official one is the pressed Waterproof Setting Powder.
 The older one is the Softening Loose Setting Powder.
-They are not the same formula, not the same format, and not really interchangeable if you are being picky about finish and feel.
+They are not the same formula, not the same format, and not interchangeable if you are being picky about finish and feel.
+Reading reviews without knowing which version the reviewer used makes those reviews almost meaningless.

 Is the Urban Decay All Nighter loose powder discontinued?

 Yes, officially it is.
-That does not mean you cannot still find it floating around online, because some retailers and resellers may still have stock, but it is no longer the active official powder Urban Decay is pushing.
-So if you buy the loose version now, think of it as buying an older discontinued product, not a current core release.
+That does not mean you cannot still find it online — some retailers and resellers still have stock — but it is no longer part of Urban Decay's active line.
+If you buy the loose version now, you are buying a discontinued product, not a current release.

 Is Urban Decay All Nighter Setting Powder good for oily skin?

 Yes, this is where it makes the most sense.
-If you have oily skin, especially in a hot or humid climate, the All Nighter powder concept is much easier to appreciate.
-It helps reduce the greasy look that can show up around the T-zone and gives makeup a more held-together look for longer.
+On oily skin — especially in a hot or humid climate — the All Nighter powder helps reduce the greasy look around the T-zone and keeps the base more held-together.
+It provides all day oil and shine control and helps prevent makeup meltdown even in challenging conditions.

-It is less convincing on skin that is dry but still shiny from dehydration, because then the powder can solve one problem while making another one more visible.
+It is less convincing on skin that is dry but shiny from dehydration, because the powder can solve one problem while making another one more visible.

 Does it really make makeup waterproof, or just more long-wearing?

-I would frame it as more long-wearing and more resistant, not magically waterproof in every situation.
+More long-wearing and more resistant is the honest framing.
 The current pressed powder is marketed as waterproof, but in real life that is better understood as helping makeup hold up better against humidity, sweat, and some moisture.
 It is a sealing step, not a force field.
+Setting powder alone cannot make a water-soluble foundation behave like a waterproof product.

 Is the powder translucent, or can it look dark, orange, or ashy?

-It is sold as translucent or universal, but that does not mean every person experiences it as completely invisible.
-Some users get nervous because the pressed powder can look darker in the pan than they expect, while on deeper or very fair skin tones any "universal" powder can still show up if too much is applied.
-The risk is usually not literal orange color on the skin so much as a slightly off cast or a duller finish if you go in too hard.
+Sold as translucent or universal, but that does not mean every person experiences it as completely invisible.
+The pressed powder can look darker in the pan than expected, and on very fair or deeper skin tones any "universal" powder can still read as an off cast if too much is applied.
+The real risk is not usually a literal orange color — it is more a slightly dull or muted finish when overdone.

 Does it blur pores or emphasize texture and fine lines?

-Both can be true, which is why technique matters.
-On oily areas with visible pores, a light layer can absolutely make the skin look smoother and more controlled.
-But once you start layering it over dry patches, lines, or tired under-eyes, that same mattifying effect can start making texture more obvious instead of less obvious.
+Both can happen, which is why technique matters here.
+On oily areas with visible pores, a light layer can make the skin look smoother and more controlled.
+But applied over dry patches, lines, or tired under-eyes, the same mattifying effect can start making texture more noticeable instead of less.
+Less is more with this formula.

 Is it better for touch-ups, baking, or all-over setting?

-I think it works best as a targeted all-over setter on oily skin or as a touch-up powder.
-It is strongest where shine breaks through fastest.
-For baking, I would be careful.
-This is not the kind of formula I would automatically recommend for a heavy baked under-eye unless you already know your skin loves a very matte powder.
+It works best as a targeted all-over setter on oily skin or as a T-zone touch-up powder mid-day.
+For baking, I would be cautious — this is not the kind of formula I would automatically recommend for a heavy baked under-eye unless you already know your skin handles very matte powders well.

 Is the formula drying or irritating on sensitive skin?

-It can be drying, yes.
+It can be drying.
 This is a performance powder, not a comfort powder.
-Sensitive skin may tolerate it fine, but it is not the sort of formula I would call reassuringly gentle.
-If your skin gets reactive easily, or if you are dealing with barrier issues, you should expect a higher chance that this will feel too matte or sit too heavily.
+Sensitive skin may tolerate it fine, but it is not the sort of formula that feels reassuringly gentle.
+If your skin reacts easily or you are dealing with a compromised barrier, expect a higher chance that this will feel too matte or settle too heavily.

 Does it clog pores or cause breakouts?

-There is no simple yes or no answer there.
-Powders like this can actually feel easier for some acne-prone people because they cut shine and stop makeup from sliding into pores as fast.
-But Urban Decay does not claim the pressed Waterproof Setting Powder is non-comedogenic, so I would not oversell it as breakout-proof either.
-If you are acne-prone, the safest reading is that it may work well for you, but it is still something to patch test rather than assume.
+There is no simple answer.
+Some acne-prone people actually do better with this type of powder because it cuts shine and reduces the slippage that can push makeup into pores.
+But Urban Decay does not claim the pressed Waterproof Setting Powder is non-comedogenic, so I would not call it breakout-proof.
+If you are acne-prone, patch test rather than assume.

 What ingredients actually drive the mattifying and blurring effect?

-This kind of formula usually works because of a mix of slip agents, oil-absorbing powders, and soft-focus texture ingredients.
-In the pressed Waterproof Setting Powder, the formula includes ingredients like dimethicone, nylon-12, silica, and zinc stearate, which is a very classic combination for a powder that wants to feel smooth, cut shine, and create that soft-blur effect.
-In plain language, that means it is built to sit on the skin in a controlled way and visually reduce grease and uneven texture.
+The pressed Waterproof Setting Powder includes ingredients like dimethicone, nylon-12, silica, and zinc stearate — a classic combination for a powder that wants to sit smoothly on skin, absorb oil, and create a soft-blur effect.
+In plain terms: it is built to visually reduce grease and uneven texture by creating a controlled, matte layer on the surface.

 How does it compare with setting spray, finishing powder, or other top setting powders?

 Compared with setting spray, this is the more mattifying and more visibly controlling option.
-Compared with a finishing powder, it is more functional and less elegant.
-Finishing powders are often about softening the look of makeup at the end, while this product family is more about holding things in place and reducing shine.
+Compared with a finishing powder, it is more functional and less elegant — finishing powders typically soften the look of makeup at the end, while this one is focused on holding things in place and reducing shine.

-Compared with top loose setting powders like Laura Mercier, Huda Beauty Easy Bake, or One/Size, Urban Decay is a little more niche in appeal now.
-It still makes sense for people who want the All Nighter long-wear vibe, but it is not automatically the prettiest powder finish in the category.
+Compared with top loose setting powders like Laura Mercier, Huda Beauty Easy Bake, or One/Size, Urban Decay is a more niche pick now.
+It still makes sense for people who want the All Nighter long-wear approach, but it is not automatically the prettiest finish in the category.

 Is talc a concern here, and does that depend on which All Nighter powder you mean?

-Yes, it depends on which version you mean.
-The talc question comes up more clearly with the older loose powder, while the current pressed Waterproof Setting Powder is a different formula.
-So if someone says "I heard Urban Decay All Nighter powder has talc," the first thing to ask is: which one are we actually talking about?
-That is another reason the product-name confusion matters more than it should.
+Yes, it depends on which version you mean — and this is one more reason the product-name confusion actually matters.
+The talc question comes up more clearly in conversations about the older loose powder.
+The current pressed Waterproof Setting Powder is a different formula.
+So if someone says "I heard Urban Decay All Nighter has talc," the first thing to establish is: which version are we actually talking about?

-Urban Decay All Nighter Setting Powder is still relevant, but only if you read the product name carefully and match it to what your skin actually needs.
-If you are oily, shiny, and tired of makeup sliding off by midday, this family of powders makes sense.
-If you are dry, sensitive, or mainly looking for a flattering invisible powder rather than a performance-focused one, I think there are softer options out there.
+Urban Decay All Nighter Setting Powder is still a relevant buy, but only if you read the product name carefully and match it to what your skin actually needs.
+For oily, combination, or heat-affected skin that wants makeup to hold up longer and look less shiny, this product family still makes a solid case for itself.
+If your skin is dry, sensitive, or mainly looking for a flattering finish rather than performance-first oil control, there are more comfortable options out there.

-My practical advice is simple.
-If you want the current official version, look at the pressed Waterproof Setting Powder.
-If you specifically want the older loose version, know that you are shopping a discontinued product.
-And if your routine already relies on spray more than powder, the matching spray may actually be the smarter buy.
+Practical summary: if you want the current official version, look at the pressed Waterproof Setting Powder.
+If you specifically want the older loose version, understand that you are shopping a discontinued product with uncertain availability.
+And if your routine already relies on spray more than powder, the matching All Nighter Setting Spray may be the smarter buy for how you actually do your makeup.

 Maddie is here to help you figure out what actually works in real life, not just what sounds good on the packaging.